 What can you expect during the registration process?

 Each state has its own requirements.
 Many states requiring registration accept the Unified Registration Statement (“URS”) in lieu of its state specific form.
 However, many of those states also require state-specific supplements to be filed along with the URS.
 In addition, each state requires that some or all of the following supporting documents be attached to the registration form: Articles of Incorporation, Bylaws, IRS Form 990, audited financial statements, IRS determination letter, IRS Form 1023 (Application for Exemption), conflict of interest policy, and contracts with fundraising professionals.
 Fees vary by state and are typically calculated based on total gross revenue or total contributions during the most recent fiscal year.

 After the organization’s initial registration is accepted, the organization must annually renew its registration.
 These annual renewal dates vary from state to state.
 For example, Maryland’s renewal due date is 6 months from fiscal year end, Kentucky’s is 4 ½ month from fiscal year end, and North Dakota’s is always due September 1.
 Renewals require an application and supporting documentation.
 Organizations can expect to file the most recent financial information with their renewals, which is typically the form 990 and audit.
 Like the initial registration, fees vary by state.

 Properly registering is very important, and most likely required of your tax-exempt organization.
 However, understanding and complying with multiple state registration requirements can be confusing and time-consuming.

-Contact Patrick Hogan at Manley Burke Compliance, LLC to help you feel confident that your organization is following the law, so you can get back to focusing on the mission of your organization.
+Contact Jacklyn Olinger at Manley Burke Compliance, LLC to help you feel confident that your organization is following the law, so you can get back to focusing on the mission of your organization.